Sunday, July 09, 2006

 Assembly:

-In the meantime, delicately rinse off strawberries and pat dry with paper towel.
-Green tops can be removed, depending upon how they are to be served, or left intact to allow for dipping.
-Sprinkle with 1 teaspoon of the sugar.
-Set aside.
+Delicately rinse off strawberries and pat dry with paper towel.
+Green tops can be removed, depending upon how they are to be served, or left to allow dipping.

 2 comments: